 Following is an outline of our commitment to publication ethics and transparency in accordance with the principles of the Committee on Publishing Ethics (COPE), and the Directory of Open Access Journals (DOAJ).

 Peer review process: All submitted manuscripts undergo rigorous peer review.

-Editorial team: The full names and affiliations of the editorial board members of JRENHEP are given in editorial section
+Editorial team: The full names and affiliations of the editorial board members of IRMHS are given in the editorial section.

 Copyright/Licensing Policy: The authors retain the copyright of their published articles.
 All our publications are open access, licensed under Creative Commons Attribution 4.0 International (CC BY 4.0). http://creativecommons.org/licenses/by/4.0/ This policy is displayed on our website, and also on the html and pdf of published articles.

 Process for identification of and dealing with allegations of research misconduct

 Plagiarism check: All submitted articles undergo plagiarism check first.
 We work with CrossRef to use iThenticate to detect plagiarism. iThenticate gives a 'similarity index', which is the word-by-word copying of materials from previously published literature.
 We use a similarity index to make a decision.
 Even if the original source was cited, articles with more than 10% similarity index will be returned to the authors without peer review for re-writing.
 For articles with a similarity index between 1-10%, we follow the guidelines of COPE on text recycling to make a decision.

 Responsibility of Authors: As part of the submission process, authors are required to check off their submission's compliance.

 Responsibility of reviewers: Reviewers are expected to keep the manuscripts confidential, provide an unbiased scientific opinion of the manuscript on time, and declare any conflict of interest.